 As mentioned above, Windows allows you to assign access and restrict people to using only one Windows app, so your device acts like a kiosk.

 Only one app can be assigned in kiosk mode in Windows 11.
-Therefore, if you need to change the assigned app, you must do it in Windows Settings app, and the steps below show you how.
+Therefore, if you need to change the assigned app, you must do so in the Windows Settings app.
+The steps below show you how to do it.

 Windows 11 has a centralized location for the majority of its settings.
 As a result, everything can be done, from system configurations to creating new users and updating Windows from its Settings app.